-8 See Plaintiffs' Consolidated Opposition to Defendants' Motions to Dismiss (ECF No. 71) (the "Opposition"); and Declaration of Marc V. Ayala in Opposition to Defendants' Motions to Dismiss the Adversary Complaint (ECF No. 70) (the "Ayala Declaration").
+9 See Plaintiffs' Consolidated Opposition to Defendants' Motions to Dismiss (ECF No. 71) (the "Opposition"); and Declaration of Marc V. Ayala in Opposition to Defendants' Motions to Dismiss the Adversary Complaint (ECF No. 70) (the "Ayala Declaration").

+Defendants.
+One or more joint letters will be acceptable.
 Any party that requires additional time is to file an extension request by February 15.

-The Court concludes that Plaintiffs' Equitable Relief Claims against the Debtor Defendants impermissibly "attempt[] to use inventive pleading to sidestep the automatic stay[.]"
-Sec.
+The Court concludes that Plaintiffs lack standing to bring their Equitable Relief Claims against the Debtor Defendants because those claims impermissibly "attempt[] to use inventive pleading to sidestep the automatic stay[,]" Sec.
 Inv.
 Prot.
 Corp. v.
 Bernard L. Madoff Inv.
 Sec.
 LLC, 477 B.R.
 351, 354 (Bankr.
 S.D.N.Y.
-2012).
-Plaintiffs' Equitable Relief Claims are derivative of claims that belong exclusively to Debtors' bankruptcy estates.
-Accordingly, the Debtor Defendants' Motion is GRANTED and Plaintiffs' Complaint as to the Debtor Defendants is dismissed.
+2012), and are derivative of claims that belong exclusively to Debtors' bankruptcy estates.
+Accordingly, the Debtor Defendants' Motion is GRANTED, and Plaintiffs' Complaint as to the Debtor Defendants is dismissed.